ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/service/access-pods-without-service.md

 kubectl get pods
 ```

-Also, let's list out the pods with wide option to view the IP addresses of the Pods.
+Also, let's list out the pods with wide option to view the IP addresses of the pods.

 ```
 kubectl get pods -o wide